OfficialCodinary/rgwebhook/readme.md

 Creates a new webhook with a unique identifier and associated data.

-- `webhookId`: String, a unique identifier for the webhook.
+- `webhookId` (String): A unique identifier for the webhook.
-- `data`: Optional.
-Object, additional data associated with the webhook.
+- `data` (Object, optional): Additional data associated with the webhook.

 Returns an object containing the webhook instance (`EventEmitter`) and its URL.

 ## Notes

 - Ensure the server is started before creating webhooks.
-- Implement error handling to handle potential exceptions.
+- Implement error handling to manage potential exceptions.
 - Consider securing your webhooks with authentication mechanisms in production environments.

 ## Version

-Current version: `0.2.0v`
+Current version: `0.3.0`

 ---